Refining Cram\'er-Rao Bound With Multivariate Parameters: An Extrinsic Geometry Perspective: Introduction

 \section{Introduction}

 In the multivariate setting, the Cramér–Rao bound (CRB) is naturally matrix-valued, and several refinements have been proposed.
+Regarding relevant work, we have previously surveyed several key research threads in the context of our work on scalar parameters (see \cite{srk}): (1) Bhattacharyya-type extensions of the CRB (for example, \cite{ghosh1987convergence}), (2) Amari et al.'s \cite{amari} classical work in information geometry and related higher-order asymptotic theory \cite{takeuchi2003second,okamoto1991asymptotic}, (3) intrinsic CRBs on Riemannian manifolds \cite{smith_intrinsic_crb,boumal2013_intrinsic_crb,bouchard2024}, (4) divergence-based relaxations \cite{mishra2020,ashok2020,mishra2021}, and (5) Wasserstein extensions \cite{Li,nishimori2025, garciatrillos_wcrb, amari_matsuda_Wasserstein, fukushi2024flatness, zuo2025} aimed at developing estimation theory, efficiency notions, and algorithmic methods, complementing the classical Fisher--Rao framework.
+For a complete review, we urge the reader to refer to our earlier work \cite{srk}.

+As noted there, an important work of direct relevance to ours is that of Efron \cite{efron1975}, who introduced the notion of ``statistical curvature'' of a one-parameter family at a given point and showed that large curvature corresponds to a breakdown of the nice properties it enjoys in common with the exponential family of distributions.
+Specifically, Efron considered the problem of estimating the scalar parameter in a curved exponential family, on the basis of an i.i.d. sample of size \(n\), using a squared error loss function to evaluate consistent and efficient estimators that are smooth functions of the sufficient statistic.
+It was proved that the \(O(\tfrac{1}{n^2})\) term in the variance \textit{asymptotics} precisely involves the squared statistical curvature, linking it to Rao's influential second-order efficiency theory.

-As regards relevant work, it suffices to notice that most, if not all, of the threads surveyed in our work on scalar parameters deal with multivariate parameters (see \cite{srk}).
-These include intrinsic CRBs on Riemannian manifolds, Wasserstein extensions, and divergence-based relaxations.
-However, to our knowledge, no prior work has developed \emph{extrinsic curvature corrections} for vector parameters.
-This paper extends our earlier scalar-parameter results to the multivariate setting, providing a geometric refinement of the CRB.
+It is pertinent to note that Efron's curvature is the curvature of an embedding associated with the particular way a parameter space is placed inside a natural, higher-dimensional parameter space, as measured by the second fundamental form.
+A related fact may be found in Theorem 4.4 of \cite{amari}, where the statistical curvature term is identified with the e-curvature of the model manifold.
+However, to our knowledge, no prior work has developed \emph{nonasymptotic} extrinsic curvature corrections for classical variance bounds with vector parameters providing a geometric refinement that remains valid even outside the large-sample limit.
+This paper extends our earlier scalar-parameter results to the multivariate setting where more interesting directions are available for investigation, providing a geometric refinement of the CRB.

-We first set up the framework as a natural extension of the univariate case and derive a directional curvature-aware correction to the CRB; see Theorem \ref{thm:dir}.
-After an analysis of improving this to a possible matrix-valued correction, we conclude that this cannot be achieved generically.
-A conservative matrix correction is then derived via a constructive approach employing a semidefinite program (SDP).
-This result can be found in Theorem \ref{thm:sdp}.
-The paper is concluded with a detailed analytical Gaussian example, in which the explicit curvature correction term is derived.